elek/flekszible/docs/content/_index.md

    * You don't need to add a lot of golang template conditions to customize all the parts of k8s resources
    * The package management is simplified (No other repository formats just plain git repositories.
 Registry is based on github tags and stars)
  * **Flekszible vs Kustomize**:
-   * It has less limitations.
+   * It has fewer limitations.
 Flekszible is designed to be as flexible as possible with keeping the complexity on minimal.
    * It's more generic design (generic Yaml tree + transformations instead of k8s resource merging)
    * It has one generic patching style, which can be used to define high level transformations.
    * High level transformation can be shared and reused (eg. these transformations make my Hadoop cluster secure...)
-   * It tries to be more user friendly (easier syntax, flexible composition, it can work without registering any resource file)
+   * It tries to be more user-friendly (easier syntax, flexible composition, it can work without registering any resource file)
    * It has a simple but powerful package management (based on git repos)
    * Service-mesh friendly, any external command can be invoked.
    * Secret / resource generator support with the help of bash scripts